airlift-challenge/airlift-starter-kit/README.md

 ## 2) Write your solution code

 We provide a [Solution class](https://airlift-challenge.github.io/chapters/API/essential_api.html#solutions) that you can extend to build your own solution.
+Using this solution class is a requirement for your submission.
 You need to fill in two methods:
 1) *`reset`*.
 Resets the solution code in preparation for a new episode.
 2) *`policies`*.
 A method which takes in a set of observations for all agent and returns a set of actions for each.